iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 end
 ```

-##### longjmp in MRI
+##### `longjmp` in MRI

 But does it work in the same way in MRI?
-C doesn't have exceptions.
+C does not have exceptions.
 And at the same time there is a bunch of places where MRI does something like

 ```c
 if (len > ARY_MAX_SIZE) {